coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

 [#tabareau]_, hence most of the documentation still applies.

-The work is a complete rewrite of the previous implementation, based on the type class infrastructure.
+The work is a complete rewrite of the previous implementation, based on the typeclass infrastructure.
 It also improves on and generalizes the previous implementation in several ways:

 + User-extensible algorithm.
-The algorithm is separated into two parts: generation of the rewriting constraints (written in ML) and solving these constraints using type class resolution.
-As type class resolution is extensible using tactics, this allows users to define general ways to solve morphism constraints.
+The algorithm is separated into two parts: generation of the rewriting constraints (written in ML) and solving these constraints using typeclass resolution.
+As typeclass resolution is extensible using tactics, this allows users to define general ways to solve morphism constraints.
 + Subrelations.
 An example extension to the base algorithm is the ability to define one relation as a subrelation of another so that morphism declarations on one relation can be used automatically for the other.
-This is done purely using tactics and type class search.
+This is done purely using tactics and typeclass search.
 + Rewriting under binders.
 It is possible to rewrite under binders in the new implementation, if one provides the proper morphisms.
 Again, most of the work is handled in the tactics.